Colorado Criminal Court Records

 - Biodata and personal information of parties in cases

 - Information related to victims, witnesses and impartial parties in cases

-Can Members of the Public See a Colorado Expunged Juvenile Record?
+Can Members of the Public See an Expunged Colorado Juvenile Record?

 Colorado expunged juvenile records are ‘forgiven and forgotten’ records of non-adult/juvenile delinquency cases.
 Following expungement, the record is removed from all indexes and paper copies are destroyed.
 Members of the public cannot access these records because they are regarded as non-existent.
 However, records of juveniles charged as adults can not be expunged and can be accessed by the public.
 Records eligible for expungement include class 1 misdemeanor, a misdemeanor sex offense, misdemeanor domestic violence, and a first-time felony adjudication.